Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Objects from curves

+\begin{proof} Let $v$ be a vertex of $\mathcal{T}$.
+In $\Sigma_v$, each segment of the second type wrapping around $v$ by two steps is homotopic relative $\partial \Sigma_v$ to a segment of the second type wrapping only a single step around $v$, which is thus pure.
+Note that this uses, that the homotopy is allowed to cross the vertex $v$.
+Similarly, each segment of the second type wrapping around $v$ by $3$ steps is homotopic relative $\partial \Sigma_v$ to a point.

-\begin{proof} Each curve which cuts out no discs in ${\bf S}\backslash M$ is homotopy equivalent, relative $\partial {\bf S}\backslash M$ and fixing endpoints in $V_{\mathcal{T}}$, to a unique pure matching curve (this homotopy is allowed to cross singularities).
-We can thus produce from each curve as in (2) a pure matching curve.
-Conversely, any pure matching curve clearly defines a curve as in (2).
+Given a curve in ${\bf S}\backslash M$ which cuts out no discs, it is homotopic relative $\partial {\bf S}\backslash M$ to a matching curve.
+It follows by the above that this curve is homotopy equivalent, relative $\partial {\bf S}\backslash M$ and fixing endpoints in $\mathcal{T}_0$, to a pure matching curve.
+We can thus produce from each curve as in 2) a pure matching curve in ${\bf S}\backslash M$.
+Conversely, any pure matching curve clearly defines a curve as in 2).
 These assignments are inverse bijections. \end{proof}